10 Science-Backed Benefits of Including Oranges in a Balanced Diet

 A Comprehensive Medical and Nutritional Review

 Oranges (Citrus sinensis) are one of the most studied citrus fruits in nutritional science.
-They are widely recommended as part of a balanced diet due to their high concentration of vitamin C, dietary fiber, potassium, folate, and plant-based bioactive compounds such as flavonoids and carotenoids.
+Oranges (Citrus sinensis) are nutrient-dense citrus fruits commonly included in balanced dietary patterns because they provide vitamin C, fiber, potassium, folate, and various plant compounds such as flavonoids and carotenoids. of vitamin C, dietary fiber, potassium, folate, and plant-based bioactive compounds such as flavonoids and carotenoids.

 Regular consumption of oranges has been associated with multiple health-supporting effects, particularly when included as part of an overall healthy dietary pattern rather than viewed as a standalone intervention.